‘Our children have been set back by two years’: In Mumbai, another round of online classes begins

 It has been a tough year, she explained.
 “Last year, my husband, who is an autorickshaw driver, struggled to bring money home.
 We borrowed a mobile phone device from a relative so that my three children can study, but it’s been a struggle,” she said.

 Her 13-year-old daughter Khushi nodded in agreement.
 “Most kids I know face this issue of sharing one device among siblings.
-Luckily, my classmates live closeby, so on the days that I miss class, I ask for their help,” said the Class 8 student.
+Luckily, my classmates live close by, so on the days that I miss class, I ask for their help,” said the Class 8 student.

 Among the solutions crafted this year by the BMC’s education department is the creation of local help networks of students and parents.
 The civic body has appointed Palak Mitra, meaning friends among parents.
 These men and women coordinate with children from their area of residence, handing over worksheets and study material.
 Similarly, Balak Mitra, or student volunteers, have also been appointed as a peer-support network.